youwen5/ap-latex-template/README.md

 # AP Style LaTeX Template

-This is a $\LaTeX$ template that aims to superficially emulate the layout of an AP-exam style test - both the Free Response, and Multiple Choice portions.
+This is a $\text{\LaTeX}$ template that aims to superficially emulate the layout of an AP-exam style test - both the Free Response, and Multiple Choice portions.
 It is designed to compile with TeXLive 2023, but should also compile on `tectonic` and other similar distributions.
 As it is based on TeXLive, it will, of course, work on Overleaf.